rvallely/ncNewsApp/README.md

 1. Fork this repository.
 2. From the forked repository, click the blue Code button and copy the HTTPS address to your clipboard.
 3. From your command line navigate to an appropriate location and run `git clone <copied-HTTPS-address-of-repo-here>`.
 This will clone the project to your machine so it can be run locally.
-3. Open the project on your machine and from the command line of run `npm install` to install dependencies.
+3. Open the project on your machine and from the command line run `npm install` to install dependencies.

 ### .env files